Transit Windsor COVID-19 Service Update

 Welcome back, and please do your part to stop the spread of COVID-19.

-Effective immediately, it is mandatory for Transit Windsor riders to wear a non-medical mask on buses, as well as at the Windsor International Transit Terminal.
+Following the best advise of public health experts, the mandatory mask policy will remain in effect indefinitely and capacity limitations will continue to allow for social distancing on board.
+It is mandatory for Transit Windsor riders to wear a non-medical mask on buses as well as at the Windsor International Transit Terminal.
 Exemptions will be for children under the age of two and persons with disabilities or medical conditions that prevent a person from wearing a face mask.

 Routes not in operation: